SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You grab your opponent's wrist and wrap your other arm around theirs to create a firm hold.
 This is extremely versatile and can be used in many different situations.

 Stamina: 19
-Speed: 7
+Speed: 10
 Special: Control 2

-Tags: Trapping 6, Ground Fighting 6, 2 arms
+Tags: Trapping 4, Ground Fighting 6, 2 arms

 Effects:
-The opponent loses access to the targeted arm and gains immobility 2 until this technique ends.
+The opponent loses access to the targeted arm and gains immobility 2 until this technique ends or the grapple changes category.

 ### **Double Leg Takedown**